LorenzoTarricone/Compressed-Sensing-to-Pooling-and-Deconvolution-of-Pd-Catalyzed-Cross-Coupling-Reactions-Experiments/README.md

 - [References](#references)

 ## Overview
-This repository demonstrates how to use combinatorial designs and compressed sensing methods to identify optimal reaction conditions for Pd-catalyzed cross-coupling reactions.
+This repository demonstrates how to use combinatorial designs and compressed sensing methods to identify optimal reaction conditions for Pd-catalysed cross-coupling reactions.
 The approach allows for efficient deconvolution of pooled experiments, greatly expanding the number of catalysts that can be screened in a given experimental setup.

 ## Repository Structure
 ```